CFGrote/marimeireles/README.md

 _"Life is short, craft long, opportunity fleeting, experiment treacherous, judgment difficult." - Hippocrates_

 _"We are not studying in order to know what virtue is, but to become good, for otherwise there would be no profit in it." - Aristotle_

+_"Moloch whose fate is a cloud of sexless hydrogen!
+Moloch whose name is the Mind!"_ - Ginsberg